alitursucular/alitursucular.github.io/_posts/2019-04-16-fetching-api-data-with-reactjs.md

 If we are dealing with states, we always have a constructor method to set the initial state.
 In our project, we are storing not only the fetched data but also, loading and error states.
 These extra properties will be used in our `render` method for the sake of _UX_.
 Since our data arrives asynchronously, it would be a good idea to show a text or a spinning visual to the end user during the wait time.

-Notice that we are using `setState` to update our components state.
+Notice that, we are using `setState` to update our components state.
 In other words, we are using an external source to set our component's local state!
 When the data is fetched successfully, it will be stored in the local state.
 Before we go through our `render` method, let's take a look at how we process the fetched data for display:

 ```javascript
 createTable = () => {